Participant Callout : Pocket Money

 2024

-6.5m x 4m x 2.4m
+6.5m x 4m x 3.8m

 bird, mouse, rat, cat, dog, hermit crab and bird cages, plastic tunnels, toys, LED lights

 Magic Cave is a sculptural installation work consisting of a large network of second-hand mouse cages connected by twisted masses of colourful, transparent mouse tunnels snaking through the cages and levels.
-This work emerges from research I began in early 2023 into the social culture surrounding the mining industry in South Australia, with a specific focus on youth.

 Nutritional Index